Mohammed-Karimullah/JavaScript-mini/README.md

 Feel free to explore, modify, and expand the projects as you like.

 ### Acknowledgments
-Special thanks to JavaScript King for providing comprehensive tutorials and valuable insights into JavaScript development!
+Special thanks to 'JavaScript King' & 'How to Become a Developer' for providing comprehensive tutorials and valuable insights into JavaScript development!